 - 30 Second play clock once the ball is spotted

-- Last minute of 2nd half, the clock will stop after every play
+- Last 30 seconds of each half, the clock will stop after each play.

 - Two timeouts per team per game